hylandtechoutreach/ucs-js/DataTypes/README.md

 Ask the students what happens to the old value when an existing variable gets set to a new value.

 ## Code-Along: Math!
 Have the students follow along with a [JavaScript math experiment](CodeAlong.md).

-## Review
-Quiz the students on data types and values with the [review presentation](Review.pptx).

-Go really slow for the last few slides to make sure it's sinking in.
+There is an additional challenge at the end in case there are superachievers in the class.

 ## Survey
 Have the students complete the [weekly check-in survey](https://forms.gle/Ax6GpB9eHtfvYnPR8) to get an idea of how they're feeling.